 Collecting and Integrating Data

-- The GCP IoT SDK on the gateway transmits sensor data to the GCP through pub/sub messaging protocols.
+8. The GCP IoT SDK on the gateway transmits sensor data to GCP through MQTT and HTTP messaging protocols.

 Managing Devices and Software Updates

 The joint reference architecture is reusable, preconfigured, and prevalidated.
-It can connect devices with zero touch and deliver trusted data with interoperable hardware and software from the edge to the cloud.
-Each layer is designed with a focus on security and scalable hardware built on Intel technology is optimized for performance across workloads.
+It can securely connect devices and deliver trusted data with interoperable hardware and software from the edge to the cloud.
+Each layer is designed with a focus on security and scalable hardware built on Intel technology, and optimized for performance across workloads.

 Find the solution that is right for your organization.
-Contact your Intel representative or visit intel.com/iot.
+Contact your Intel representative or visit intel.com/securedeviceonboard.

 Figure A1.
 The Intel® IoT Platform and GCP* joint reference architecture provides visibility into the location of goods while in transit, helping transportation businesses reduce lost cargo.